-- First and foremost, make every attempt to get out of their way. - Put your pride in the back seat.
-Do not challenge them by speeding up or attempting to hold-your-own in your travel lane. - Avoid eye contact. - Ignore gestures and refuse to react to them. - Report aggressive drivers to the appropriate authorities by providing a vehicle description, license number, location and, if possible, direction of travel. - If you have a cell phone, and can do it safely, call the police. - If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive, and report the driving behavior that you witnessed.
+- First and foremost, make every attempt to get out of the way. - Put your pride in the back seat.
+Do not challenge the driver by speeding up or attempting to hold your own in your travel lane. - Avoid eye contact. - Ignore gestures and refuse to react to them. - Report aggressive drivers to the appropriate authorities by providing the vehicle description, license number, location and, if possible, direction of travel. - If you have a cell phone, and can do so safely, call the police. - If an aggressive driver is involved in a crash farther down the road, stop a safe distance from the crash scene, wait for the police to arrive and report the driving behavior that you witnessed.

-- 1. What are some tips to follow so you won't become a distracted driver? - 2.
-How do you use in-vehicle communications equipment cautiously? - 3.
+- 1. What are some tips to follow so you will not become a distracted driver? - 2.
+How do you use in-vehicle communication equipment cautiously? - 3.
 How do you recognize a distracted driver? - 4.
 What is the difference between aggressive driving and road rage? - 5.
 What should you do when confronted with an aggressive driver? - 6.
 What are some things you can do to reduce your stress before and while you drive?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.9 and 2.10.
+If you cannot answer them all, reread subsections 2.9 and 2.10.